fbarrento/data-factory/README.md

 it('processes deployment', function () {
     $deployment = DeploymentFactory::new()->succeeded()->make();

-    // Your actual test logic here - the interesting part!
+    // Your actual test logic here - clear and focused!
 });
 ```